-- assistance with how to fill out the forms and the required supporting documents
+- explains how to fill out the forms and gather your supporting documents.

-Read the instruction guide thoroughly and then fill out each of the applicable forms.
+Read the instruction guide completely and then fill out each of the applicable forms.

-The forms are specifically designed with questions that will assist the processing of your application.
+The forms are designed with questions that will help the processing of your application.

 Symbols used in this guide

-- Important information that you need to be aware of in order to avoid delays or other problems.
+Important information that you need to know to avoid delays or other problems.